AdobeDocs/experience-manager-64.en/help/communities/using/search-implementation.md

 To modify existing indices or create custom indices, refer to [Oak Queries and Indexing](../../sites/deploying/using/queries-and-indexing.md).

 The [Oak Index Manager](http://adobe-consulting-services.github.io/acs-aem-commons/features/oak-index-manager.html) is available from ACS AEM Commons.
-It provides :
+It provides:

 * a view of existing indices
 * the ability to initiate re-indexing

-To view the existing Oak indices in [CRXDE Lite](../../sites/developing/using/developing-with-crxde-lite.md), the location is :
+To view the existing Oak indices in [CRXDE Lite](../../sites/developing/using/developing-with-crxde-lite.md), the location is:

 * /oak:index/socialLucene